 However, if past prices dictate future prices, this eventually will become a viable option.

 Uranium, the "wonder mineral" had slowly become a giant in the 1950’s compared to the slow obsession from earlier days.
-The quest for uranium and accompanying natural minerals has historical roots in Utah and Colorado.
+The quest for uranium and accompanying natural minerals has historical roots in Southern Utah and Colorado.
 The industry in the late 1950’s and 1960’s actually depended upon prior experience in the fields of prospecting, mining, and processing.
 The earliest users of uranium ore in Utah were Native Americans who used it for paints (hard to believe!).
 Initial Utah uranium mining began in the 1870’s and 1880’s on a small scale.
 Processed ore was shipped to France and Germany in the mid-1880’s for use in the forming of salts and oxides as colorants for ceramics and dyes, in the manufacture of glass and pottery, and as aids in photography and steel plating.
 By 1898 radium had been successfully isolated from uranium and carnotite had been found and identified.
 Eventually, radium became known as the "wonder drug" and usurped most of the importance away from uranium.

 Market demands grew for vanadium and radium, which are both found in uranium.
 By 1906 nearly 200 tons of uranium were mined annually in Colorado and Utah.
 World War I sharpened the demand as vanadium was found to be an efficient steel-hardening agent and radium as an illumination agent for watch faces, compasses, gunsights, and airplane dials.